jdeal/doctor/README.md

 together into a single output directory, along with the report file(s).
 If the default single-file JSON is used, the view will be a JavaScript-based viewer that converts the report items into HTML.

+Because of its modular and somewhat pluggable design, you can hack in your own grammars, rules, etc. and use it as a general-purpose AST analysis tool.

 ## Installation